followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/3 Methods/getSelectedRowsData().md

 <!--/returnDescription-->

 <!--fullDescription-->
-When selection is [deferred](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/selection/#deferred), the method returns a Promise (a [native Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or a [jQuery.Promise](http://api.jquery.com/Types/#Promise) when you use jQuery).
+When selection is [deferred](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/selection/#deferred), the method returns a Promise (a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise" target="_blank">native Promise</a> or a <a href="http://api.jquery.com/Types/#Promise" target="_blank">jQuery.Promise</a> when you use jQuery).
 The selected rows' data is passed to the function that resolves this Promise.
 This is data before being processed in the **DataSource**.

 [note][Calculated values](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#calculateCellValue) cannot be obtained because this method gets data objects from the data source.